 - 3.8 An independent NHS complaints advocate can provide support at any stage of a complaint, including at the very beginning.
 Their early involvement should mean that you receive a complaint in a form that is productive and easy to understand.
-The advocate will also: - make sure that the complaint is directed to the right part of the NHS, which can sometimes be difficult to determine - explain the NHS complaint journey to the person making the complaint and help them understand what you are doing to investigate - · act as mediator between the person making the complaint and you - support them until the process is finished, including support with the Parliamentary and Health Service Ombudsman (PHSO) procedures if needed. - 3.9 It may also be helpful to involve advocacy organisations in providing independent facilitation to patient experience and patient participation groups in your organisation.
+The advocate will also: - make sure that the complaint is directed to the right part of the NHS, which can sometimes be difficult - explain the NHS complaint journey to the person making the complaint and help them understand what you are doing to investigate - act as mediator between the person making the complaint and you - support them until the process is finished, including support with the Parliamentary and Health Services Ombudsman (PHSO) procedures if needed. - 3.9 It may also be helpful to involve advocacy organisations in providing independent facilitation to Patient Experience and Patient Participation Groups in your organisation.